-Southbank Centre is a Charity Registered in England and Wales number 298909.
+The Southbank Centre is a charity registered in England and Wales number 298909.
 Its trustee is Southbank Centre Limited, a company limited by guarantee registered in England and Wales number 2238415.

 What information do we collect?

-You give us your information when you buy a ticket, make a purchase from our shop, buy something online or on our website, sign up for one of our events, update your preferences on our website, tell us your story, make a donation or communicate with us.
-We also keep your details when you sign up to receive email from us.
+You give us your information when you buy a ticket, make a purchase from our shop, buy something online, sign up for one of our events, update your preferences on our website, tell us your story, make a donation, apply for a job, or communicate with us.
+We also keep your details when you sign up to receive emails from us.
 If you have signed up to our Access Scheme we will note this in your customer record.

 We keep a record of the emails we send you, and we may track whether you receive or open them so we can make sure we are sending you the most relevant information.
 We may then track any subsequent actions online, such as buying a ticket.

-We may also obtain personal information about you from other sources, such as if a family member or friend contacts us on your behalf.
-We may combine information you provide to us with information available from external sources in order to gain a better understanding of our audiences, visitors and supporters to improve our fundraising and marketing methods.
+We may also receive information from external sources which enables us to gain a better understanding of our audiences, visitors and supporters and to improve our fundraising and marketing methods.
 These sources include: